 But OK, let's continue with this snoring room makeover!

 So, I decided to get rid of it.
-I was hoping for a better-looking sub-floor, but no, I inherited OSB, all the wood chip pieces make it look messy. :/
+I was hoping for a better-looking sub-floor, but no, I inherited OSB; all the wood chip pieces make it look messy. :/

 Pliers are the perfect tool to remove the staples.

-Since this is a small room I thought of trying something cheap that looks like hardwood floors, something like the plywood floors HERE, they look great!
-For my room, I needed at least four sheets of plywood and all in all the cost would have reached about $200.
-Still too much money for something I might be getting rid of in a couple years.
+For my room, I needed at least four sheets of plywood, which would have cost about $200.
+Still, that's too much money for something I might be getting rid of in a couple of years.

 Not happy to spend that kind of money on those floors I took the decision of painting the sub-floor.